 - Frosting: Frost the cupcakes once they have completely cooled.
 I used a piping bag and the Wilton 1M tip to frost these cupcakes.

-- Pumpkin Spice: If you do not have pumpkin pie spice at home you can easily make your own.
-Just combine 1/2 tsp cinnamon, 1/4 tsp ground ginger, 1/8 tsp ground cloves, and 1/8 tsp ground nutmeg.
-This will give you 1 tsp of pumpkin spice.
+- Pumpkin Spice: If you do not have pumpkin pie spice at home, you can easily make your own.
+Here is my recipe for how to make your own pumpkin spice.

 Here are some notes on the ingredients we'll be using.
 For the full ingredients list, look at the recipe card below.